Biden is giving an Oval Office address to push for more spending on Israel and Ukraine

 President Biden is giving a rare Oval Office address on Thursday at 8 p.m.
 ET to make the case that it is in Americans' best interests to hike funding for Israel after the deadly Hamas attack — and funding for Ukraine, embroiled in its long fight against Russia.

 The Oval Office backdrop is a signal of the gravity that Biden places on these national security matters.
-The speech is only the second time he has spoken to the nation from behind the Resolute Desk; the first was in June, after the debt ceiling crisis was averted.
+The speech — which is expected to last 15 to 20 minutes — is only the second time he has spoken to the nation from behind the Resolute Desk; the first was in June, after the debt ceiling crisis was averted.

 Tonight's remarks come just after Biden returned from a whirlwind trip to Tel Aviv, where he pressed Israeli Prime Minister Benjamin Netanyahu and his war cabinet on their military strategy to fight Hamas, the Palestinian militant group, after the Oct.
 7 attack on Israel.
 Biden expressed concerns about civilians in Gaza — but he has been adamant that Israel has a right to defend itself, and pledged he would ask for "an unprecedented support package for Israel's defense" this week.